Author – Rosamund Lupton

 Genre – Thriller

-I was given this book and under normal circumstances, as part of the “Richard & Judy Bookclub” I would have steered clear, but I’m not one to ignore a free read.
+I was given this book and under normal circumstances, as part of the “Richard & Judy Bookclub” I would have steered clear, but I wasn’t going to ignore a free book.

 This story is an unusual take on a contemporary thriller.
 The book opens as Beatrice returns from the US to try to find her missing sister.
 When Beatrice disagrees with the views of the police, her friends and her family, she turns detective in an effort to prove them wrong, but begins to question how well she really knows her sister.
 The story is told by Bee in a letter to her sister and within that she is giving her statement to a CPS lawyer.
 Both good devices for telling the story but I sometimes lost the thread of the timeline.

 This is the author’s first novel.
 She was a scriptwriter previously and certainly in the early part of the book it felt as if she was trying to prove something.
 I found phrases like “Grief like swallowed offal made me wretch.” and “Mum’s words seemed to pucker in the air with annoyance.” quite wearing.
 But once the pace of the book picked up either this improved, or I was so engrossed I stopped noticing.